Resolving problems with the continuum limit in coherent-state path integrals: Possible constructions

 \subsection{Procedure using Weyl order}

 The third, naturally expected construction, uses symmetric order, known also as Weyl order \citep{cite-key}.
 It was originally defined for the position and momentum operators and in such a form presented in \citep{kordas2014coherent}.
-An approximate construction was given in \citep{dos2005new} for obtaining the semiclassical limit.
-Here, we give an exact construction starting from a symmetrically ordered Hamiltonian written in terms of creation and annihilation operators.
+An initially similar construction was given in \citep{dos2005new}, but it lacks the final form found here and involves real-time.
+Here, we give an exact imaginary-time construction starting from a symmetrically ordered Hamiltonian written in terms of creation and annihilation operators.

 Following the original idea of Weyl order, a classical monomial consisting of canonical position $x$ and momentum $p$ is expressed as an arithmetic average of all its permutations.
 For example $x^{2}p=\left(x^{2}p+xpx+px^{2}\right)/3$.
 Then, promotion to operators is conducted.
 Given any classical Hamiltonian $H\left(p,q\right)$ (a polynomial in $p$ and $q$), one can transform it into an operator by performing the described procedure on its terms.
 A passage in the opposite direction is also possible.
 One needs to use the canonical commutation relations to obtain the symmetric order.
 Starting from monomials of highest degree produces some extra terms of lower degrees during reordering.
 This is not a problem, because successively monomials of more degrees are correctly arranged until one gets all of them as required.
 Finally, demotion of operators to classical quantities is done.